spine/spine.site/app/views/docs/example.md

 ![Console](https://lh6.googleusercontent.com/-53aBupxfc6o/Tn8YtiaUwEI/AAAAAAAABaA/9wd4x5mffEE/s640/Screen%252520Shot%2525202011-09-25%252520at%25252013.03.20.png)

-Once you've run the above in the console, we should be looking a brand new task in the list of tasks.
+Once you've run the above in the console, we should be looking at a brand new task in the list of tasks.
 Notice that if you refresh the page, the task still persists using Local Storage.

 ##Creating new tasks